 Foundation Award Certificate

-Local councils are at the very heart of their communities; giving neighbourhoods a voice and making people more involved in the decisions that affect them.
-Over 15 million people (35% of the population) live in the communities served by local councils.
-Local councils want to serve their communities as best they can and make a real difference to the lives of the people that live there.
+Local Councils are at the very heart of their communities; giving neighbourhoods a voice and making people more involved in the decisions that affect them.
+Over 15 million people (35% of the population) live in the communities served by Local Councils who want to serve their communities as best they can and make a real difference to the lives of the people that live there.

-The new Local Council Award Scheme has been designed to celebrate the successes of the very best local councils, and to provide a framework to support all local councils to improve and develop to meet their full potential.
-The scheme offers councils the opportunity to show that they meet the standards set by the sector, assessed by their peers, and to put in place the conditions for continued improvement.
+The Local Council Award Scheme was designed to celebrate the successes of the very best Local Councils, and to provide a framework to support them all to improve and develop to meet their full potential.
+The scheme offers Councils the opportunity to show that they meet the standards set by the sector, assessed by their peers, and to put in place the conditions for continued improvement.

-The Award Scheme has been designed to provide the tools and encouragement to those councils at the beginning of their improvement journeys, as well as promoting and recognising councils that are at the cutting edge of the sector.
-It is only through the sector working together, to share best practice, drive up standards and supporting those who are committed to improving their offer to their communities that individual councils and the sector as a whole will reach its full potential.
+The Award Scheme was designed to provide the tools and encouragement to Councils at the beginning of their improvement journeys, as well as promoting and recognising Councils that are at the cutting edge of the sector.
+It is only through the sector working together, sharing best practices, driving up standards and supporting those who are committed to improving their offer to their communities that individual Councils and the sector as a whole will reach its full potential.

 3 Levels are available: